Financial Advisors are by now very familiar with Client Focused

 1. Revisit your marketing and advertising materials.

-This point was underscored by panelist Sean Shore, Securities, Compliance and Regulatory Counsel, Canadian Compliance & Regulatory Law, who -- in addition to representing clients in the investment industry -- is also a public hearing panel member for the Investment Industry Regulatory Organization of Canada and industry hearing panel member for the Mutual Fund Dealers Association of Canada.
+This point was underscored by panelist Sean Shore, Securities, Compliance and Regulatory Counsel, Canadian Compliance & Regulatory Law, who -- in addition to representing clients in the investment industry -- is also a public hearing panel member and an industry hearing panel member for the Canadian Investment Regulatory Organization.

 "I think that this is going to be an area that the regulator focuses on," he said.
 "When you speak and hear of clients in the real world, the concept of them reviewing marketing materials...what they read highly influences their decisions."